OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, coffee with fenfluramine presents an exciting avenue for anticonvulsant therapy.
 By harnessing the synergistic effects of caffeine and fenfluramine, this combination offers improved seizure control while minimizing side effects associated with fenfluramine use alone.
 While more studies are warranted, this novel approach holds promise in expanding treatment options for individuals living with epilepsy and seizures.

-Coffee With Trimethadione
+Coffee and Trimethadione

 Coffee with Trimethadione: A Promising Combination for Seizure Management